Insider Tips From Local Experts

 Scottsdale Stories

-Swimming Holes of the Verde Valley
+Best Swimming Holes in the Verde Valley

 The older I get, the more I crave water.
 For us desert rats, water seems like a small miracle.
 Here is a thing that should not be, yet is.
 It restores our faith.
 Lakes are beautiful and rivers are mighty, but creeks feel the most personal.
 I like to hear that music, that soothing splash of water spilling over rocks.
 I like to walk in the woodland shade where cooling breezes rustle every leaf.